aletheon/eleutherios-website/README.md

 ![currentOverview](./src/assets/currentOverview3.png)

-The current sociopolitical or economic system presumes that services providers are not in relationship with one another.
-Service providers are unable to scale their forum or customer request and invite other service providers to help manage it.
+In the current sociopolitical or economic system, service providers are serving one another through a separate customer request or network.

 #### Disadvantages